Geophysical, Underwater & Airborne Remote Sensing

 Side-scan sonar is an instrument that, through the transmission of dual fan-shaped pulses of sound and reception of reflected sound pulses, produces an acoustic image of the bottom.
 The side-scan sonar data are used to map bottom conditions within the project area and identify features of interest.

-Sub-Bottom Sonar
+Sub-Bottom Profiler

 Sub-bottom profilers use low-frequency acoustic waves to collect information on subsurface features and shallow subsurface stratigraphy in the survey area.
 These returns are received by hydrophones in the tow fish.
 The data sets are computer processed and reproduced as a cross-section scaled in two-way travel time (the time taken for the pulse to travel from the source to the reflector and back to the receiver).
 Using estimates of the velocity of sound through the water and the seabed, this travel time can then be converted to depth in the sediment column.

-Echo sounders are used to obtain information on bathymetry in the surveyed area.
+Echosounders are used to obtain information on bathymetry in the surveyed area.
 In addition, it also can be used to identify objects that extend above the seabed.

 AIRBORNE REMOTE SENSING

-CEI UAS LiDAR surveys produce elevation data at extremely high resolutions.
+CEI’s LiDAR capabilities allow the collection of extremely high-resolution elevation data.
 LiDAR sensors can penetrate tree canopy, revealing archaeological features and many other types of targets.
-CEI staff can process and classify LiDAR data, creating bare-earth digital
+CEI staff can process and classify LiDAR data, creating bare-earth digital terrain models and other geospatial products for many applications.

 Implementing GIS technology